 Donors and programme designers, civil society practitioners and leaders, government officials, social and civic tech innovators, engaged researchers and evaluators interested in accountability solutions from a range of sectors, including the delivery of health and education and other services, environment, gender and economic justice, climate change, electoral reform, among others.

-Through the course, you will each design and develop an accountability intervention to help to address issues or challenges you are facing in your own context or on your own issue.
-The approach will involve small group discussion in support of this goal.
+During the course, you will design and develop an accountability intervention to help to address issues or challenges you are facing in your own context or on your own issue.
+The approach will involve small group discussion in support of this goal, and a presentation to share your conclusions with other participants.

 After completing this course you will be able to: